Tatum has 23, Morris 20 to lift Celtics over Suns 102-94 - Philly

 Boston led 39-19 during the second quarter, but the Suns chipped away and cut the lead to 48-45 on Marquese Chriss' rebound basket with 5.6 seconds to go until halftime.

-The Suns tied it at 56, but Morris' three free throws after the third quarter buzzer gave the Celtics a 77-65 lead.
+The Suns tied at the game at 56, but Morris' three free throws after the third quarter buzzer gave the Celtics a 77-65 lead.
 He aggravated his ankle injury on the foul.

-"It's just sore," Morris said after X-rays came back negative.
-"Be out a couple of days but nothing long-term."

 The Celtics were never seriously threatened in the fourth.